Ducati is celebrating a century of Italian engineering the way only it can.

 View this post on Instagram

-The machine targets a narrow, high-affinity audience like owners and enthusiasts and gives them something demonstrably rare.
+Ducati targets a narrow, high-affinity audience and gives them something just for them.

 View this post on Instagram